 Time: 7-8 hour road journey

-The road journey from Haridwar to village Sari or village Tala is quite scenic especially as you pass the holy town of Devprayag which is the point of confluence of mighty rivers Alaknanda and Bhagirathi to form the river Ganga.
+To start the Chandrashila trek, take a road journey from Haridwar to village Sari or village Tala is quite scenic especially as you pass the holy town of Devprayag which is the point of confluence of mighty rivers Alaknanda and Bhagirathi to form the river Ganga.
 The whole road journey provides the views of the river flowing down the valley.

 Village Sari (Altitude : 6,601 ft)